BLOG

 Chief Technical Officer at Twistellar

-Your company may have had Salesforce for some time already, having poured financial and human resources into its maintenance.
+Your company may have had Salesforce for some time already, having poured financial and human resources into its Salesforce audit and maintenance.
 There are several clouds, plenty of customizations, and a team responsible for its administration and support.
-And all of a sudden, you notice that people still use spreadsheets and notes to keep track of customer interactions.
+And all of a sudden, you notice that people still use spreadsheets and notes to keep track of customer interactions

 "Why should we pay for Salesforce if employees prefer notes to the world's #1 CRM?"
 That's an imaginable question to ask oneself.

-There are lots of reasons for that.
-Users can be reluctant to change their habits, or aren't fully aware of Salesforce capabilities, or... the system is too complex.
+There are many reasons for that: Users can be reluctant to change their habits, aren't fully aware of Salesforce capabilities, or... the system is too complex.

-Duplicates, forgotten automations, connected apps for which no one remembers the purpose, customization to support another customization, and, of course, no documentation to guide you on this journey into the unknown.
+Duplicates, forgotten automation, connected apps for which no one remembers the purpose, customization to support another customization, and, of course, no documentation to guide you on this journey into the unknown.

 Contents: